 Computer Science Employers in Rhode Island

-- Rhode Island Hospital: Lifespan, the health system that powers the entire Rhode Island hospital system, is the largest employer in the entire state.
-Computer science professionals work for Rhode Island Hospital where they handle technology in the facilities, information management and security, and even website and software development and maintenance.
+- Rhode Island Hospital: Lifespan, the health system powering Rhode Island hospitals, stands as the state's largest employer.
+Computer science professionals working for Rhode Island Hospital handle technology in the facilities, information management and security, and website and software development and maintenance.

-- CVS Pharmacy: Another of the state’s largest employers, CVS Pharmacy employs Rhode Island residents in many storefronts around the state as well as in corporate positions.
-The company’s corporate headquarters is located in the city of Woonsocket.
-Computer scientists find roles as communications advisors, website developers, and digital merchandisers.
+- CVS Pharmacy: Another of the state's largest employers, CVS Pharmacy employs Rhode Island residents in corporate positions and in storefronts around the state.
+The company's corporate headquarters is located in the city of Woonsocket.
+Computer scientists find roles as communications advisers, website developers, and digital merchandisers.